-For UPS sizes 80KVA and above, the 12-pulse full controlled rectifier is used to improve the power factor and reduce harmonic current drawn by the rectifier.
+The UPS sizes 80kva and above the 12-pulse full controlled rectifier to improve the power factor and reduce harmonic current drawn by the rectifier.

-A phase shift transformer is added to reduce the total harmonic current to about 15% and improve the power factor to over 0.8.
-The input inductor makes UPS much more reliable and rugged.
+A phase shift transformer is added to reduce the total current harmonic current to about 15% and improve the power factor to over 0.8.
+The input inductor makes the UPS much more reliable and rugged.

-Since the input KVA and harmonic current drawn is minimized, fulfilling the worldwide energy saving requirements, the user does not have to increase the input breaker or cable sizes.
+Since the input KVA and harmonic current drawn is minimized, fulfilling the worldwide energy saving requirements the user does not have to increase the input breaker and cable sizes.